skellis46/finger-pointing-moon/case-for-support.md

 >they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

 The complexities -- and sometimes impossibilities -- of articulating what is understood differently through practice-research may have created another distinct problem.
 Whereas in the early stages of the development of practice-research there was considerable focus on its epistemic underpinnings,[^under] since 2011 this scholarship has all but disappeared.
-At the same time there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ as a concept to describe the epistemic value of (body-based) practice-research.
-Could it be that these two phenomena are related: that in the place of scholarship directly exploring the epistemics of practice-research, artist-scholars have replaced it with a proxy?
+At the same time there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of (body-based) practice-research.[^ek1] Could it be that these two phenomena are related: that in the place of scholarship directly exploring the epistemics of practice-research, artist-scholars have replaced it with a proxy?
 That artist-scholars who research through movement practices are failing to address the profound experiential changes and differences generated through practice, while valorising and reifying the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.
 An epistemic proxy does not address the epistemic complexity of practice-research, but rather what can be understood differently through practice-research is kept at arm's length.
 After all, "proxies are easier to manipulate than the complicated reality they represent".[@oneil_weapons_2016 Chapter 3] In _Finger Pointing Moon_ I seek to understand the extent to which the proxy of embodied knowledge is blinding artist-scholars to the _reality_ of the underlying limits and possibilities of body-based practice-research.
 Without epistemic clarity, practice-research's value as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour are diminished. **You hint at value here.
 I think you need something upfront on value/impact/importance etc.**

+[^ek1]: e.g Midgelow [-@midgelow_introduction_2019];

 #### 2 The Problem of What Can and Cannot Be Known